Vague comments about the“lower cost of living” in Mexico don’t examine the nuances of why.

 Mexico doesn’t have a lower cost of living merely because of the lower cost of healthcare and housing and food (although that might be enough).
 It also has a lower cost of living because Mexico’s culture is not driven by the most advanced, sophisticated marketing machine in the world like yours is.

 Sometimes that machine is a glory to behold.
-When I have a little extra to spend, I rhapsodize about just how fabulous it can be - Nordstroms, Starbucks, Amazon and Whole Foods are all amzaing.
-It’s not that I don’t admire marketing brilliance.
+When I have a little extra to spend, I rhapsodize about just how fabulous it can be - Nordstroms, Starbucks, Amazon and Whole Foods are all amazing.
+It’s not that I don’t admire American marketing brilliance.
 In fact, living in Mexico part-time makes me admire it even more.

 Many an U.S citizen gets off the plane in Mexico and immediately sees an opportunity of creating and selling something.
-Most of us seem to carry at least a trace of the genetic mutations that culminated into the frenzied, opportunity-seizing hominids we are today.
+Most of us seem to carry at least a trace of the genetic mutations that culminated into the frenzied, opportunity-seizing hominids Americans are today.

 While Mexicans are ingenious in many things, being a marketing professional here doesn’t carry the same cache in the culture as in the U.S.